Aitch (rapper)

-Harrison James Armstrong (born 9 December 1999), known professionally as Aitch, is a British rapper from Manchester.
+Harrison James Armstrong (born 9 December 1999), known professionally as Aitch, is an English rapper from Manchester.
 He rose to fame in 2018 with the track "Straight Rhymez".
-His debut studio album Close To Home (2022) reached number two on the UK Albums Chart.
+His debut studio album Close to Home (2022) reached number two on the UK Albums Chart.

-Aitch has released nine top 1000 singles in the UK, including "Taste (Make It Shake)" and "Baby", which both peaked at number four hundred on the UK Singles Chart.
+Aitch has released eleven top 10 singles in the UK, including "Taste (Make It Shake)" and "Baby", which both peaked at number two on the UK Singles Chart.
 The name "Aitch" derives from the pronunciation of the letter 'h', which is the first letter of his given name.

 Early life

-Harrison James Armstrong was born on 9 December 1999 in Moston, Manchester.
-He is an avid supporter of the football club Manchester United.
-After leaving school he went to college and played sports, but eventually dropped out and worked in construction with his grandfather.
+Harrison James Armstrong was born on 9 December 1999 in New Moston, Manchester.
+He has Irish ancestry through his mother He is a supporter of the football club Manchester United.
+After leaving school, he went to college and played sports, but eventually dropped out and worked in construction with his grandfather.

 Career

 2015: Beginnings

 Aitch first garnered attention in 2015 when a YouTube video of him rapping to friends gained local popularity.
-He originally did not want the video published, but changed his mind when his video gained 10,000 views.
-His friend continued uploading Aitch's freestyles to see if it would gain more views.
+He originally did not want the video published, but changed his mind when it gained 10,000 views.
+A friend continued uploading Aitch's freestyles to see if it would gain more views.

 2016–2018: Freestyles, On Your Marks and Breakthrough

 Aitch made multiple appearances on the P110 YouTube channel, starting in September 2016 with a freestyle.
-He then premiered his song "Back To Basics" on the channel in June 2017.
-On 9 December 2017, Aitch released his EP, On Your Marks.
-In May 2018, he released his breakthrough track "Straight Rhymez", which gained him national attention.
+In June 2017, he premiered his song "Back To Basics" on the channel.
+On 9 December 2017, he released his EP, On Your Marks.
+In May 2018, he released his breakthrough track "Straight Rhymez", earning him national attention.